zombieCraig/DartRPG/memory-bank/activeContext.md

 This work enhances the overall architecture of the application, making it more maintainable and reducing the risk of data loss when making changes to complex features.

 ## Recent Changes

+### Quest Management System Restructuring (April 2025)
+- Restructured the Quest Management functionality into a more modular and maintainable architecture
+- Created specialized components for different aspects of the quest system:
+  - QuestForm: Component for quest data entry
+  - QuestDialog: Component for quest creation and editing
+  - QuestProgressPanel: Component for progress tracking
+  - QuestTabList: Component for displaying quests by status
+  - QuestCard: Component for displaying individual quests
+  - QuestActionsPanel: Component for quest actions
+  - QuestService: Service for quest operations
+- Improved code organization and maintainability
+- Reduced risk of data loss by isolating changes to specific components
+- Enhanced the separation of concerns in the quest system
+- Added tests for the new components

 ### Journal Entry Editor System Restructuring (April 2025)
 - Restructured the Journal Entry Editor functionality into a more modular and maintainable architecture